ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 First-class modules can be compared with object instances from the object-programming paradigm.
 It has in common:

-- encapsulation: the internal variables of the `Postgress` module are not accessible,
+- Encapsulation: the internal variables of the `Postgress` module are not accessible,
 - polymorphism: the `execute` function can be used with different types of databases and will behave differently.